nullshots/nullshots/content/english/articles/code-quality/java-code-quality-001.md

     }
 ```

-We can code *return Boolean.FALSE.equals(value) ?
-0 : 1;* Usually, FALSE, NULL, NOT EQUAL these are negative words, and It's good to use positive words It brings good vibes while coding.
+We can also write *return Boolean.FALSE.equals(value) ?
+0 : 1;* Usually, FALSE, NULL, NOT EQUAL these are negative words, and It's good to use positive words, it brings good vibes while coding.

 And, Bang we have reduced the 9 lines of code to just 3 lines.

+> By Pratiyush Kumar Singh
+> Next Post:  Coming Soon - Spotless: Keep your code spotless